inode64/WindowsClearCache/README.md

 5) Next, to run the script, enter in the following: e.g. - `.\DriveClean.ps1`

+Optional flags:

+- Use `-DryRun` to preview the files that would be deleted without removing them.
+- Use `-Verbose` to display each file as it is deleted (or would be deleted in dry run).

 ## Tested on following Windows Versions

 Verified on the following platforms: